yqzhong7/AIPW/README.md

 remotes::install_github("yqzhong7/AIPW")
 ```

 **\* CRAN version only supports SuperLearner and tmle.
+New GitHub
+versions (after v0.6.3.1) no longer support sl3 and tmle3.
+If you are
+still interested in using the version with sl3 and tmle3 support, please
-Please install
+install `remotes::install_github("yqzhong7/AIPW@aje_version")` <s>Please
-the Github version (master branch) if you choose to use sl3 and tmle3.**
+install the Github version (master branch) if you choose to use sl3 and
+tmle3.</s>**

 ## <a id="Example"></a>Example